International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 }
 ```

-The `callbackAddress` property specifies the base endpoint `URL` where the client receives messages associated with the contract negotiation.
+The `callbackAddress` property specifies the base endpoint `URL` where the client receives messages associated with the [Contract Negotiation](../model/terminology.md#contract-negotiation).
 Support for the `HTTPS` scheme is
 required.
 Implementations may optionally support other URL schemes.

 Callback messages will be sent to paths under the base URL as described by this specification.
 Note that provider [Connectors](../model/terminology.md#connector--data-service-) should properly handle the cases where a trailing `/`